imaginaryusername/Reusable_specs/reusable_addresses.md

 If onchain direct sending is used, receiving is relatively straightforward.
 The recipient shall connect to a Recovery Server and attempt to download all transactions where at least one of the inputs has double-sha256 that match his payment code's prefix, derived from prefix_length bits of his scanpubkey excluding the first low-entropy byte, since he was last online.
 This will cost bandwidth that is approximately 1/256 of downloading the full blockchain (in the case prefix length = 8 bits; recovery servers may choose to deny excessively short prefix lengths), and less if longer prefix length is specified.

 Upon receiving subscribed transactions, the wallet can then attempt, for each input where double-sha256 prefix matches its paycode and is one of the qualifying type (P2PKH or P2SH-multisig), to derive common secret c from scan_privkey, outpoint spent by that input and the first public key embedded in each input with a matching double-sha256 prefix.
-If no output addresses match R'<sub>0</sub> = CKDpub(R,cG,0), move on to another matching input; if no inputs are left in the transaction, discard the transaction.
+If no output addresses match the address generated from R'<sub>0</sub> = CKDpub(R,cG,0), move on to another matching input; if no inputs are left in the transaction, discard the transaction.
 If an addresses R'<sub>0</sub> is found, another address R'<sub>1</sub> is derived from that input and attempted to match available outputs, until no more addresses can be found for a given i.
 This step can also be performed by specialized, trusted servers entrusted with scan privkeys.

 Upon obtaining transactions filtered by the scan_privkey, the receiving wallet then stores it locally and assign a spending keypairs R'<sub>i</sub> and h<sub>i</sub> = [CKDpriv](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki#Private_parent_key_rarr_private_child_key)(f,c,i) to it.
 Funds are now available to be spent.